Muriel's Wedding: Box office

-It earned US$244,969 on 14 screens in its opening weekend in the US (March 1995) and eventually grossed US$15.1 million in the United States and Canada.
+It earned US$245,000 on 14 screens in its opening weekend in the US (March 1995) and eventually grossed US$15.1 million in the United States and Canada.

 Accolades

+Home media

+Miramax released the film on VHS in the U.S. during 1995.
+After its initial Australian VHS release, the film was released on DVD in the country in approximately late 2004, via Roadshow Entertainment.

+In 2010, the film's U.S. distributor Miramax was sold by The Walt Disney Company (their owners since 1993).
+That same year, Miramax was taken over by private equity firm Filmyard Holdings, who sold Miramax to Qatari company beIN Media Group in March 2016.
+In April 2020, ViacomCBS (now known as Paramount Skydance) acquired the rights to Miramax's film library, after buying a 49% stake in the studio from beIN.
+This deal included the U.S. rights to Muriel's Wedding, and since April 2020, the film has been distributed in the U.S. by Paramount Pictures.
+Paramount Home Entertainment reissued the film on DVD in the U.S. in 2021, along with many other Miramax titles they had acquired.
+Paramount also made it available on their subscription streaming service Paramount+, as well as on their free streaming service Pluto TV.

 Soundtrack

 The music of ABBA forms the backbone of the film's soundtrack.
 Songwriters Björn Ulvaeus and Benny Andersson allowed their use in the film and permitted "Dancing Queen" to be adapted as an orchestral piece.
-Additional ABBA songs included are "Mamma Mia", "Waterloo", "Fernando", and "I Do, I Do, I Do, I Do, I Do".
+Additional ABBA songs included are "Waterloo", "Fernando", and "I Do, I Do, I Do, I Do, I Do".

-ABBA only gave permission for their music to be included in the film two weeks before shooting commenced; the filmmakers were considering changing Muriel's favourite band to The Village People.
+ABBA only gave permission for their music to be included in the film two weeks before shooting commenced; the filmmakers were considering changing Muriel's favourite band to the Village People.

-Also included in the soundtrack are "Sugar Baby Love" by The Rubettes, "The Tide Is High" by Blondie, "I Go to Rio" by Peter Allen, "Happy Together" by The Turtles, and Schubert's "Ave Maria".
+Also included in the soundtrack are "Sugar Baby Love" by the Rubettes, "The Tide Is High" by Blondie, "I Go to Rio" by Peter Allen, and "Happy Together" by the Turtles.

 Stage adaptation

 In September 2016, it was announced that Sydney Theatre Company would produce a musical adaptation of Muriel's Wedding.
 Muriel's Wedding the Musical incorporates songs by ABBA as well as original music by Kate Miller-Heidke and Keir Nuttall.
-P.J.
-Hogan wrote the musical's book, Simon Phillips directed, and Gabriela Tylesova designed the set and costumes.
+P. J. Hogan wrote the musical's book, Simon Phillips directed, and Gabriela Tylesova designed the set and costumes.
 The musical ran at the Roslyn Packer Theatre from 6 November 2017 through 27 January 2018.